The Alien Space of Science: Sampling Coherent but Cognitively Unavailable Research Directions: Alien Ideas Evaluation

 \subsection{Experimental Setting}

-For all generation experiments, we fix the number of atoms per sequence to 3, as the average number of atoms per paper in the ground truth is approximately 2.7.
+For all generation experiments, we fix the number of atoms per sequence to 3, a compact length near the selected mean of 3.38 atoms per paper.

-\begin{itemize} \item \textbf{Alien Sampler:} We generate 10,000 candidate sequences using the coherence model with temperature $T{=}1$.
-We then apply Reciprocal Rank Fusion (RRF) to select the top-300 sequences, where one ranking prioritizes low coherence NLL and the other prioritizes high availability NLL. \item \textbf{Claude 4.5 Opus and Gemini 3 Pro:} Each model is queried 300 times.
-In each query, the full set of 2,457 atoms is provided in context, and the model is prompted to select a combination of concepts that is both novel and feasible.
+\begin{itemize} \item \textbf{Alien Sampler:} We start with a pool of all possible three-atom sets.
+We then select the top-300 sequences by the combined coherence--unavailability score. \item \textbf{Claude Opus 4.7 and Gemini 3.1 Pro:} Each model is queried 300 times.
+In each query, the full set of 273 atoms is provided in context, and the model is prompted to select a combination of concepts that is both novel and feasible.
 The order of atoms is randomly shuffled for every call to mitigate positional bias. \item \textbf{Random Baseline:} We randomly sample combinations of atoms 300 times. \end{itemize}

 For all methods, the selected combinations are reconstructed into natural language research ideas using the same reconstruction pipeline (Section~\ref{app:atoms_validation}).